MuhammadReda97/Laravel-Sieve/README.md

 ## Joins

-The Laravel Filters package provides two types of joins to help you build complex queries with proper table relationships.
+The Laravel Sieve package provides two types of joins to help you build complex queries with proper table relationships.

 ### Join